b1lquees/ML-Churn-Prediction-/README.md

 That prints a public URL that lasts about 72 hours and only works while your machine stays awake.
 Useful for a quick show-and-tell, not for deployment.

-### CI

-GitHub Actions runs the test suite, builds the Docker image, boots the container and smoke-tests `/health` and `/predict` on every push and pull request.
-No registry credentials are needed — Render builds the image itself from the repo.